vtexdocs/help-center-content/docs/known-issues/en/ui-duplicating-date-and-time-selection-for-scheduled-delivery-when-it-has-delivery-division.md

 ---
-title: UI duplicating date and time selection for scheduled delivery when it has delivery division
+title: 'UI duplicating date and time selection for scheduled delivery when it has delivery division'
 id: 6nPIfnI47XKI0YYNEEPenR
 status: PUBLISHED
 createdAt: 2022-04-28T20:03:10.918Z